fusion-energy/paramak/docs/source/paramak.install.rst

 Optional neutronics install
 ---------------------------

 The Paramak is ideal for making CAD geometry including stp and stl files.
-As part of the neutronics workflow there are other packages that might be of interest.
+This forms part of the `neutronics workflow <https://github.com/fusion-energy/neutronics_workflow>`_ which includes other packages that might be of interest.

 * `cad_to_h5m <https://github.com/fusion-energy/cad_to_h5m>`_ allows automated conversion of stp or sat cad files to h5m files compatible with DAGMC enabled neutronics codes.